vk-cs/docs-public/docs/en/kubernetes/k8s/service-management/addons/advanced-installation/install-advanced-istio/install-advanced-istio.md

       - the name of the namespace where the addon will be installed;
       - addon settings code.

-   1. Set the necessary tolerations and nodeSelector in the addon setup code:
+   1. Set the necessary tolerations and nodeSelector in the addon settings code:

       <tabs>
       <tablist>